 Download the Complete Toolkit

-Issue briefs provide an in-depth discussion of the policy goals behind each component measured by the Report Cards on Child & Youth Sex Trafficking.
+Issue Briefs provide an in-depth discussion of the purpose behind each policy goal examined under the Report Cards on Child & Youth Sex Trafficking.
 Each includes drafting considerations as well as links to related issues and supporting resources.

 Protected Innocence Challenge